Child restraints and booster seats: the law

 Here are the minimum legal requirements for using child restraints and booster seats in Australia:

 - Children under six months must use a rear-facing child restraint with an inbuilt harness.
+They must not sit in the front row if the vehicle has two or more rows of seats.

 - Children aged six months to under four years must use a rear-facing or forward-facing child restraint with an inbuilt harness.
+They must not sit in the front row if the vehicle has two or more rows of seats.

 Moving to an adult seatbelt: the law

-By law, a child aged seven years and older can use an adult seatbelt, but only if he’s big enough.
+By law, a child aged seven years and older can use an adult seatbelt, but only if she’s big enough.
 If a police officer thinks that a child aged over seven years isn’t wearing an adult seatbelt correctly, the officer can give you an infringement notice.

 - Sit with their backs firmly against the seat back.